 The requirements set by the standard are broad-reaching and require integration of IT systems and security solutions with policies and procedures.

-Knowing the answer to some fundamental questions will give you a good indication of your organisation’s cyber defences in the pursuit of PCI DSS compliance:
+If your business strives to achieve PCI compliance knowing the answers to some fundamental questions will give you a good indication of how developed your organisation’s cyber resilience is:

 - Who is accessing and using your data;